Sunday, September 29, 2024

 We will call her Dr B. I spoke to Dr B and she told me she herself is a BC survivor and she wanted to be able to give back and she wanted it to be something that would make patients feel good about themselves and what better way then to see them complete their journey.
 I love her!!!!

-I went to her website and looked at the pictures of the 3D tattooing was simply blown away at how realistic they looked.
+I went to her website and looked at the pictures of the 3D tattooing and was simply blown away at how realistic they looked.
 I cried!
 It’s what I want and I believe it’s going to help me feel better about myself as well.
 Who knew 17 years later I would be completing my journey.
 I have made my appointment for November 17, the day after my Mammoth March.
 I wanted to be done with bike training and hiking training so I could take the time off to heal properly.
 I have never been so excited about something in a really long time.
-I also wanted to share the text Dr B sent me after I sent her a picture of my breasts which she had asked for so she could prepare for my visit with some ideas.
+I also wanted to share the text Dr B sent me after I sent her a picture of my breasts which she had requested so she could prepare for my visit with some ideas.

 Hi Jill!
 Thank you sending the picture.
 Your scars healed beautifully!
 I can’t wait to tattoo some beautiful 3D areolas and nipples for you.
 It’s going to look amazing! (heart emoji) - Dr B